Inpatient Overflow Management with Proximal Policy Optimization: Conclusion

 \section{Conclusion}

-This paper presents a scalable and efficient PPO algorithm for managing patient overflow in large hospital systems.
 Overflow management becomes increasingly complex as the number of hospital wards and patient classes increases, imposing challenges that traditional methods like ADP struggle to handle at scale.
-Our approach addresses this scalability issue by leveraging atomic actions and a partially-shared policy network.
-Additionally, our tailored designs for the hospital-specific queueing structures allow the training of our algorithm efficient and reduce the need for extensive simulation data, which overcomes a common limitation of reinforcement learning algorithms.
+The approach developed in this paper addresses the scalability issue by leveraging atomic actions and a partially-shared policy network.
+Additionally, our tailored designs for the hospital overflow context allow the training of our algorithm efficient and reduce the need for extensive simulation data, which overcomes a common limitation of reinforcement learning algorithms.
 The case study results demonstrate that our PPO algorithm matches or outperforms existing benchmarks in systems with up to twenty hospital wards.

+{The atomic action + PPO framework is particularly effective in settings with the following structural features: (i) combinatorial action spaces involving multi-customer assignment decisions to multiple service pools; (ii) intertemporal congestion effects, where current decisions impact future system state and cost through queue dynamics; (iii) periodic, long-run optimization with arrival and departure patterns follow strong time-of-day or day-of-week cycles, which requires policies to adapt dynamically over time while still optimizing long-run performance.
+While we apply the method to inpatient overflow management, similar structures arise in other healthcare and service systems such as dynamic nurse assignment~\citep{Sun2025fluidppo}, call centers or customer support systems, emergency responder dispatching, ride-hailing~\citep{feng2021scalable}, and long-term care admissions~\citep{dong2025multiclass}.
+In these contexts, our approach offers a scalable alternative to full enumeration or problem-specific heuristics.}

 There are several promising directions for future research building on the framework developed in this paper.
 One potential area is exploring the integration of patient-level contextual data, such as individual health conditions or treatment plans, to further personalize overflow decisions for better patient outcomes.
 Another avenue of interest is incorporating uncertainty in patient arrival rates, e.g., through online learning, to adapt to sudden surges in demand during public health crises.
 Moreover, our algorithm testing has thus far been on simulated systems, an essential first step in algorithm development.
 We are actively seeking hospital partners to deploy the algorithm in real-world settings and gather pilot data.
 Incorporating a human-in-the-loop component will be crucial for balancing algorithmic recommendations with human decision-making to make the decision-support adaptable to the complexities of hospital operations.